 You should have a growth chart for your child.
 You’ve had it since your kid was born.

-This chart should show you a pattern of your child’s growth since birth.
+This chart will show you the pattern of your child’s growth since birth.

-On the growth chart, when you look at the weight chart by age, you can pinpoint the average female weight based on age.
+On the growth chart, when you look at the weight curve, you can pinpoint the average female weight based on age.
 This average weight is represented by the 50%ile mark.

 You can do the same with your boy’s growth chart.